-If MR3 = 1, characters loaded into the character register by $\overline{\text{CE1}}$ will be accumulated (according to the BCC accumulation mode selected) and compared against the character class array and DLE ROM.
-This bit setting should be used when the MPU/DMA controller sends data characters to be accumulated or compared to the PGC and the R/T is inactive (off line).
-If the R/T were active, then a DLE or BTC loaded into the character register via $\overline{\text{CEO}}$ would cause incorrect accumulation and character comparisons if the next character was loaded via $\overline{\text{CE1}}$ .
+ler sends data characters to be accumulated or compared to the PGC and the R/T is inactive (off line).
+If the R/T were active, then a DLE or BTC loaded into the character register via CEO would cause incorrect accumulation and character comparisons if the next character was loaded via CE1.

 MR4 is a VRC enable bit.
 If MR4 = 1, VRC is enabled as odd/even by MR5.
 VRC is generated on the 7 LS bits of the character and the MS bit is checked against the generated parity.
 If not equal, SR1 is set.
 If MR4 = 0, VRC is not enabled.
-MR4 = 0 is used for BISYNC transparent mode with ASCII code, and for both BISYNC modes for EBCDIC and SBT.
+MR4 = 0 is used for BISYNC transparent mode with ASCII code, and for both BISYNC modes for EBCDIC and SRT

 MR5 is an odd/even VRC bit.
-If MR5 = 1, the total number of 1 bits in the character including the parity bit is odd.
-If MR5 = 0, the total number of bits is even.
-This bit is ignored if MR4 = 0
+If MR5 = 1, the total number of 1 bits in the character including the parity bit is even.
+If MR5 = 0, the total number of bits is odd.
+This bit is ignored if MR4 = 0.